 The new child support law in Texas for 2023 includes adjustments to the calculation formula, with an emphasis on covering the child’s healthcare needs and streamlining the enforcement and modification procedures.

-The two standard models for calculating child support, namely the Income Shares Model and the Percentage of Income Model, serve as widely adopted frameworks in family law for determining financial obligations in support of children.
+Family law widely uses the two standard models for calculating child support: the Income Shares Model and the Percentage of Income Model, to determine financial obligations for children.

-The Income Shares Model takes into account the combined income of both parents, aiming to establish a fair and proportionate contribution from each towards the child’s financial needs.
+The Income Shares Model considers the combined income of both parents to establish a fair contribution toward the child’s needs.

 The Percentage of Income Model calculates child support based on a set percentage of the noncustodial parent’s income.

-While the Income Shares Model reflects a more nuanced approach by considering the financial capacity of both parents, the Percentage of Income Model provides a straightforward percentage-based calculation.
+The Income Shares Model considers both parents’ financial capacity, while the Percentage of Income Model offers a simple percentage-based calculation.
 These models offer legal guidelines to ensure equitable financial support for children in various family structures.

 "*" indicates required fields